Administrative Assistant Resume Example

 Use Reverse Chronological Order

 The reverse chronological resume format is the most popular and the easiest for employers to scan quickly.
-For the vast majority of job seekers, this is the most effective format.
+For the vast majority of job seekers, this is the most effective resume format.
 To use it, list all of the entries in each resume section (including your work experience, education details, certifications, etc.) in reverse chronological order, starting with your current or most recent point and working backwards in time from there.

 Tailor Your Resume to Each Job Opening